samyard/453-DevProj/README.md

 This specific file uses sample code, and an unrelated, sample dataset just to show an example of how dash could be used to implement my described dashboard model.

+# Notes
+Some of these files only include pseudocode and are not ready to be implemented.
+This project outlines the needs for a data dashboard that ingests verified data from a data blockchain.